Chocolate for breakfast? Yes and please! These easy chocolate pancakes are thick, fluffy and fudgy all at once – a total chocolate lover’s dream.

 - Use a non-stick pan and oil: The combination of non-stick and a little oil (maybe a teaspoon for each lot of 3 pancakes in the pan) makes it easy to flip the pancakes.

 - Preheat the pan over high heat ONCE only: Preheat over high with the oil in the pan.
-Turn it down to low-medium before adding your first pancakes.
+Turn it down to medium-low heat before adding your first pancakes.
 There is no need to preheat it again between removing and adding new pancakes.

 - Don’t overcrowd the pan: I cook 3 pancakes at a time in a 30cm / 12 inch pan.